daitangio/Freezaform/README.md

 Every icicle has a different state file and can be applied independently to others.

-You can switch environment with
+You can switch environment with freezer <envname>

+# Terragrunt

+Terragrunt is a more deep solution but freezer is less invasive and simpler to understand.

 # References
 [1] https://github.com/ozbillwang/terraform-best-practices#retrieve-state-meta-data-from-a-remote-backend